adityaprasad502/adityaprasad502/README.md

 <pre><code>~&gt; Because they need to C#
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="books" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4da.png">📚</g-emoji> Random Facts for Today</strong></p>
-<pre><code>1 ~&gt; Hot water is heavier than cold.
+<pre><code>1 ~&gt; Texas is also the only state that is allowed to fly its state flag at the same height as the U.S. flag.
 </code></pre>
-<pre><code>2 ~&gt; Half of all Americans live within 50 miles of their birthplace.
+<pre><code>2 ~&gt; The expression `to get fired` comes from long ago Clans that wanted to get rid of unwanted people, so they would burn their houses instead of killing them, creating the term `Got fired`.
 </code></pre>
-<pre><code>3 ~&gt; The HyperMart outside of Garland Texas has 58 check-outs.
+<pre><code>3 ~&gt; 111,111,111 x 111,111,111 = 12,345,678,987,654,321
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="speech_balloon" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4ac.png">💬</g-emoji> Random Quotes for Today</strong></p>
-<pre><code>1 ~&gt; Where there is charity and wisdom, there is neither fear nor ignorance. - Francis of Assisi
+<pre><code>1 ~&gt; Success is getting what you want.
+Happiness is wanting what you get. - Dale Carnegie
 </code></pre>
-<pre><code>2 ~&gt; Appreciation can make a day, even change a life.
-Your willingness to put it into words is all that is necessary. - Margaret Cousins
+<pre><code>2 ~&gt; Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom. - Marcel Proust
 </code></pre>
-<pre><code>3 ~&gt; Happiness does not come about only due to external circumstances; it mainly derives from inner attitudes. - Dalai Lama
+<pre><code>3 ~&gt; The only limit to our realization of tomorrow will be our doubts of today. - Franklin D. Roosevelt
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png">📝</g-emoji> Note</strong></p>
-<pre><code>Last Updated precisely on 11/01/2023 at 19:23:24 IST
+<pre><code>Last Updated precisely on 12/01/2023 at 19:23:45 IST
-Next Update is roughly by 12/01/2023 at 19:20:20 IST
+Next Update is roughly by 13/01/2023 at 19:20:45 IST
 </code></pre>

 <!--END_SECTION:waka-->